 May, Mental Health Awareness Month!

-View I am Zelda Video Clip Below
+View I am Zelda Video Clips Below

 Thank you for kicking off the fall programming season with such a marvelous production.
 I echo the audience's reaction: from the scenery to the professional level of the performance, we truly enjoyed a spectacular show here at Fort Lee.
 Your mastery of the character as well as the fabulous costume and set design was well appreciated by our patrons who are limited in their travel to New York!